What does it involve?

 An agent is the person you name in your personal directive to make decisions for you if you are unable.

-In the event that you become too sick or injured to speak for yourself, your agent, as identified in your personal directive, will be called upon to make decisions about your care.
+If you become too sick or injured to speak for yourself, your agent, as identified in your personal directive, will be called upon to make decisions about your care.
 You advance care planning conversations and documents will inform these care decisions.

 This will help prevent confusion in your written instructions.
 This is also important if you update your advance care planning documents – be sure to tell your agent and everyone else who needs to know.